Rubenstein's Revenge: Description

-This is one round of Rubenstein's Revenge.
+This is one cycle of Rubenstein's Revenge.

 In addition to the varying ball heights, Rubenstein's Revenge incorporates elements of chops, claws and orbits.
 While the ball thrown as a 5 is in midair, the two other balls are carried in circular orbits around each other.
 These balls are then thrown and caught with the palm of the hand turned at an odd angle as in claws.
 One of these balls is caught with a downward diagonal movement as in chops.

 The overall pattern results in a fluid and natural spiraling motion of the hands and balls.
 The trick is difficult to understand, especially from a written description.